curiousest/curiousest.github.io/_drafts/tabum/pomegranates.md

 He gets out of the dentist chair and walk over to his far less clinical casting booth.
 He sits on his chair and the connection to his livestream connects immediately.
 He checks his audience numbers - a couple million more than usual.
 Today's show is going on his greatest hits.
 He clears his throat.

 "Hey guys, how'd you like the haiku enlightenment mosaic this time?
 Pretty cool right.
-But what was up with the pomegranates, hey?"
+But what was up with the pomegranates, hey?
+Monologue time."

 "Any pomegranate-lovers out there?
 The people I talk to are split.
 I once had some friends over and we ate a pomegranate.
 But it felt like it took forever - they swore up and down that we were eating the pomegranate for a lifetime.
 Each segment is a whole world to explore and every seed is a new destination.
 Then we ate an orange.
 Straightforward - each segment is a copy of the one before it.
 Both fruits took the same amount of time to eat, but it felt like the pomegranate so much longer.
 Why is that?
 The feeling of the passage of time is influenced by the number of memorable events that happen.
 Each segment and seed of a pomegranate is so visibly different.
 Pomegranates remind me that I have to go looking for the good kind of complexity in my life, otherwise my lifetime will fly by faster and faster."